-As is the case with houses, one interest rate within a mortgage offer is not the same as another.
+Just as no two houses are the same, one interest rate within a mortgage offer can differ significantly from another.
 Is the mortgage interest rate fixed?
-Or, is there an overnight interest rate or downward-tracked interest rate?
+Is there a rate that changes overnight or one that’s going down?
 And what exactly are interest surcharges?
-On this page, we’ll explain all you need to know about the interest rate in your mortgage offer.
+On this page, we’ll explain all you need to know about the mortgage interest rates in your mortgage offer in the Netherlands.

 Mortgage interest rates